logofic/chaperone/README.md

 Provisioning for Vagrant is provided by an [Ansible](http://www.ansibleworks.com/), that could also be reused to deploy to a production instance.

+You will need to extract the binary for the the appropriate [chrome driver](https://code.google.com/p/selenium/wiki/ChromeDriver) for your system in the root of this project so that web driver can find it.

 ### Compiling ClojureScript

 Make sure to use `with-profile cljs` when interacting with Clojurescript.
 This is required to remove certain dependencies that otherwise